 While skipping breakfast with intermittent fasting can be a fantastic way for some people to feel better, lose weight and reset their bodies, it can be an absolute mood rollercoaster for people with imbalanced blood sugar and adrenal issues (which is the case for most people with Hashimoto’s), and I don’t usually recommend it.
 The only exception would be for those who are already keto-adapted and are burning ketones instead of sugar for fuel.

 Finally, amino acid supplements can help with stabilizing your blood sugar, lessening anxiety.
-I recommend Amino-NR to be taken three times per day.
+I recommend Amino-NR or Free Form Amino Caps to be taken three times per day.
 Others have also benefited from using L-Glutamine for low blood sugar (starting with 500 mg per day).

 Balancing my blood sugar made a big difference for me, helping with my anxiety levels and reducing my thyroid antibodies.
 I have written an article that goes into greater depth about balancing blood sugar, and I also developed blood sugar rules I personally follow to stay balanced.